 To summarize, people living with PTSD are haunted and consumed by their past trauma.
 They struggle to move on with present day-to-day living.
 Triggers send them back over and over to re-live the traumatic experiences.

 PTSD symptoms can vary in intensity and regularity.
-Our Trauma Therapy near Atlanta, Georgia can help people struggling with PTSD take back control of their lives.
+Our Trauma Therapy in Atlanta, Georgia can help people struggling with PTSD take back control of their lives.

 Just as trauma can lead to substance misuse, individuals who misuse drugs and alcohol are predisposed to experiencing traumatic events.
 Trauma and substance use disorders each have their own symptoms and neurobiological changes, but also overlap and interact with each other.